altercation/storage-gen/README.md

 Keep all existing partitions.
 Prevents disk formatting, even if no actual '--keep' or '--replace' options have been set on partitions in the template.
 Without at least one partition with one of those options OR this command line option, the final script will include a disk format command.
+With this option on the command line, no disk formatting will occur and existing partitions will be preserved (unless --replace has been specified for a partitio).

 `-L, --listcodes `